 Indian Mounds Regional Park – Dakota grave site that is thousands of years old.
 The mounds are representations of both the returning to the womb and the circle of life.

-Participants are expected to attend the entirety of the workshop.
+Participants attend the entirety of the workshop.

-Participants will provide their own transportation.
+Participants provide their own transportation.